gitlabhq/gitlabhq/doc/ci/yaml/README.md

 #### Using `changes` with new branches and tags

-If you are pushing a **new** branch or a **new** tag to GitLab, the policy always evaluates to truth and GitLab will create a job.
+If you are pushing a **new** branch or a **new** tag to GitLab, the policy always evaluates to true and GitLab will create a job.
 This feature is not connected with merge requests yet, and because GitLab is creating pipelines before an user can create a merge request we don't know a target branch at this point.